daiyl0320/go/README.md

 # go
-A repository to practice to write Go.
+A repository for practicing writing Go.